Sexuality

 Penile Implant

-Erectile Dysfunction (ED) can occur after treatment for prostate cancer.
-Despite the use of medications, suppositories, vacuum devices or injection therapy you may still suffer from ED.
-If this is the case, a penile prosthesis (implant) is a treatment option that your urologist may suggest.
+Erectile Dysfunction (ED) can happen after treatment for prostate cancer.
+Despite the use of medications, suppositories, vacuum devices or injection therapy, you may still suffer from ED.
+If this is the case, your urologist may suggest a penile prosthesis (implant).

 Loss of Libido